JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

     cp $CODE/mpas-jedi/test/testinput/namelists/480km_2stream/streams.atmosphere ./
     cd ../../ # return to RUN directory

-You can see that we now have new input files and MPAS-Model configurations in the form of namelist and xml streams.atmosphere files.
+You can see that we now have new input files and MPAS-Model configurations in the form of namelist and xml ``streams.atmosphere`` files.
 Let's re-run the same ncdump command as before on the mpasout file:

 .. code-block:: bash

     ncdump -h Data/480km_2stream/mpasout.2018-04-15_00.00.00.nc | grep 'double.*nCells.*nVertLevels' | wc

 Now there are only 20 floating-point 3D fields.
-If you follow the links all the way back to the source data, you will find that file sizes differ by a factor of 10, even better than the 54 to 20 ratio of 3D fields for this coarse mesh with only 6 vertical levels.
+If you follow the links all the way back to the source data, you will find that file sizes differ by a factor of 10, much better than the 54 to 20 ratio of 3D fields for this coarse mesh with only 6 vertical levels.
 For larger meshes with more vertical levels, the gains are somewhat less (e.g., roughly a factor of 5-6 for the 120km mesh and 55 vertical levels), but still substantial.
 You can also inspect the ``streams.atmosphere`` and ``namelist.atmosphere`` files to see the new settings.  ``streams.atmosphere`` is now using an extra static stream.
 In the namelist, the restart option is turned off.

 In order to use the new model stream settings in the application, we need to modify ``hofx3d.yaml``.
 Under the ``geometry`` section of the yaml, change the directory for the ``nml_file`` and ``streams_file`` as follows.